willkg/blog/posts/mozilla/input_django_1_8_upgrade.rst

    check it for Django and Jinja templates

-I ended up going with number 3 because I could monkeypatch it only in the test situation where we need that information and I could do it for everything that uses ``django.shortcuts.render``--not just the Fjord code.
+I ended up going with number 3 because I could monkeypatch it only in the test situation where we need that information, and I could do it for everything that uses ``django.shortcuts.render``--not just the Fjord code.

-I also wrote a ``template_used`` function that's like ``assertTemplateUsed`` but uses the new information, has a shorter name and isn't tied to Django's TestCase.
-Plus to check whether a template wasn't used, I can just toss in a ``not``.
+I also wrote a ``template_used`` function that's like ``assertTemplateUsed``, but it uses the new information, has a shorter name, and isn't tied to Django's TestCase.
+Plus, to check whether a template wasn't used, I can just toss in a ``not``.

 .. [#] https://code.djangoproject.com/ticket/24622